Rushi-kesh/lumen-saml2/README.md

 ```
     /**
      * which middleware group to use for the saml routes
-     * Laravel 5.2 will need a group which includes StartSession
+     * Lumen 5.2 will need a group which includes StartSession
      */
     'routesMiddleware' => ['saml'],
 ```